ASD Asti: Stadiums

-The club uses the Stadio Comunale di Asti as home stadium.
+The club uses the Stadio Comunale di Asti as its home stadium.
 The stadium is also known as Stadio Censin Bosia, named after footballer Vincenzo Bosia.
 A.S.D.
 Asti shared the stadium with two other clubs of the city: San Domenico Savio and Nuova Sca, and in the past, Asti Calcio F.C.

 The club also used Campo Sandro Salvadore (Note: The facility was named after A.C.
 Milan and Juventus footballer Sandro Salvadore, however, the facility is located on 21 Via Leopoldo Fregoli, Asti.
 The road itself was named after Leopoldo Fregoli.
 Salvadore died in 2007; He moved to Castiglione frazione, Asti in 1975.) as well as Campo Comunale di Celle Enomondo, on 9 Strada Pozzo, Celle Enomondo as football fields.

 In 2015–16 season, the first team of the club had used the football field in Moncalvo, but declared its headquarters in Asti.